raws/hector-identity-ee/README.md

 ### Installation and usage

+Installing and configuring hector-identity-ee is simple.

+#### ExpressionEngine

 Clone hector-identity-ee to `system/expressionengine/third_party/hector`, then enable it by navigating to Add-Ons > Extensions.

-Upon activation, the extension will generate safe usernames and passwords in the `exp_members.hector_username` and `exp_members.hector_password` columns for all existing and future members.
+The extension will generate safe usernames and passwords in the `exp_members.hector_username` and `exp_members.hector_password` columns for all existing and future members.
 A user should log in to Hector using his or her `hector_username` and `hector_password`.

-You can display the currently logged in user's Hector username and password in a template using `{exp:hector:username}` and `{exp:hector:password}`.
+You can display the currently logged in user's Hector credentials in a template using `{exp:hector:username}` and `{exp:hector:password}`.
 To display a particular member's Hector username or password, add a `member_id` parameter: `{exp:hector:username member_id="16"}`.

+#### Hector

-Install hector-auth-ee with RubyGems and navigate to your server:
+Install the [hector-identity-ee gem](http://rubygems.org/gems/hector-identity-ee) and navigate to your server:

     $ gem install hector-identity-ee
     ...